DUNDEE ROAD CONSTRUCTED WETLANDS

 View of the wetland's settling pond.
 At the rear of the pond, a nesting box can be seen.

-Early view of the system's polishing cell, planted with cattails to increase iron removal.
+Early view of the system's polishing cell.
+Newly-planted hydrophytic plants will increase iron filtration/removal.

 Treated water exiting the treatment system.
 Testing indicated 96% of iron within the water had been removed.